Connect with us

 Level: Single-A DOB: 10/24/03

 Powell was selected by the Astros in the 6th round of the 2024 draft and signed overslot for $422,500.
 The 21-year-old is listed at 6’3″ and 200 lbs with room to grow.
 He started his college career at Oklahoma but transferred to Seminole State College where he was named the D-1 junior college player of the year after hitting .502 with 32 HR, 104 RBI and a slugging percentage over 1.000.
-Powell has had a really good year in Single-A posting an OPS over .800 while showing off power and speed.
-He missed some time with an injury but has returned strong.
+Powell started of the year great in Single-A posting an OPS over .800 while showing off power and speed.
+He missed some time with an injury and had some struggles when coming back, but his power and upside with the bat is legit.
+He has an average arm and range, per reports, which could force him to third base down the line.

 Level: Double-A DOB: 02/11/02

 Nezuh, the Astros’ 14th-round pick in 2023 out of Louisiana-Lafayette, is shaping up to be a draft-day steal.
 He began his first full pro season in Single-A, where he struck out 105 batters over 81.2 innings.
-After earning a promotion to High-A, he was even more impressive, posting a 2.79 ERA with 46 strikeouts in 38.2 innings—bringing his season total to 151 strikeouts across 120.1 innings.
+After earning a promotion to High-A, he was even more impressive, posting a 2.79 ERA with 46 strikeouts in 38.2 innings, bringing his season total to 151 strikeouts across 120.1 innings.
 Nezuh features a low-to-mid 90s fastball and complements it with a standout split-change, along with a slider and a sweeper that have fueled his high strikeout rates.
-However, 2025 has been more of a challenge for him, as he’s dealt with some struggles and spent time on the injured list.
+Nezuh had some struggles in 2025 but finished the season strong posting a 1.67 ERA over his final six games.
+He would end up finishing the season with a 4.34 ERA and 76 strikeouts over 76.2 innings between Double-A and a couple outings in the FCL.
 Read more on him here.